 Fake Check Scams

 Most scams take advantage of the fact that the bank often must make deposited funds available to you before the deposited check is known to be fraudulent.
 Keep in mind that when you deposit or cash a check, you are acknowledging that you believe in good faith that it is a good check, and that it will be paid by the person who wrote it.
 If the check returns, you will be responsible to pay back the bank for the full amount.
 Con artists increasingly use counterfeit cashier’s checks, money orders and other official bank checks because people trust them.
 If you receive a questionable check, our bank staff can help you verify whether it is a fraud.
-Be aware of scams like the ones listed below.
-Additional information can also be found at www.fakechecks.org.
-If you receive a similar offer, remember that if something sounds too good to be true, it probably is a scam.
+Be aware of scams and if you receive a similar offer, remember that if something sounds too good to be true, it probably is a scam.

 COVID-19 Fraud and Scams